aashack/AI-Sales-Console/README.md

 3) Build a method to summarize a file that was generated, have a pre-made template prompt that will setup the organization structure
 4) API to save the summary to the database
 5) Have a chat to bot capability that will reference the sales chat

+In order to get this running it is just

+1) create an .env file and add your OpenAI token
+2) npm i
+3) npm start